Mohammed Al-Kharashy: Career

+Under his tutelage, Saudi Arabia won their first ever Gulf Cup in 1994.

 In the 1998 FIFA World Cup finals, he took charge of the Saudi Arabia national football team for their final group match, after original manager Carlos Alberto Parreira was fired after two losses and saw the team eliminated from contention.
 Saudi Arabia played South Africa to a 2–2 draw in that match.